Reading time: 14 minutes

 The family home is often overlooked as a potential source of funds in retirement as well as being a roof over your head.
 But awareness is growing as retirees search for ways to boost their income in the face of low investment returns and an Age Pension that is not increasing as much as most would wish.

 Home equity products have come a long way and those on offer in Australia are now highly regulated.
-If you are considering drawing funds from home equity, it needs to be viewed as part of your overall retirement income plan.
+If you are considering drawing funds from your home equity, it needs to be viewed as part of your overall retirement income plan.
 You should also consider seeking independent financial advice.